apache/drill/_docs/sql-reference/sql-window-functions/040-sql-window-functions-examples.md

 parent: "SQL Window Functions"
 ---

-The window function examples use a view named q1\_sales that was created from a CSV file named emp_sales and stored in a directory on the local file system:
+The window function examples use a view named q1\_sales that was created from a CSV file named emp_sales and stored in a directory on the local file system.

 The emp_sales.csv file contains the following information: